 After determining the query path, it is necessary to determine whether the problem is actually related to DNSSEC validation.
-You can use the +cd flag in dig to disable validation, as described in How Do I Know I Have a Validation Problem?.
+You can use the dig +cd flag to disable validation, as described in How Do I Know I Have a Validation Problem?.